webqit/observer/README.md

 ---

 Observe and intercept operations on arbitrary JavaScript objects and arrays using a utility-first, general-purpose reactivity API!
-This API re-explores the unique design of the [Object.observe()](https://web.dev/es7-observe/) API and unifies that with other JavaScript metaprogramming APIs like the `Reflect` API and Proxy "traps"!
+This API re-explores the unique design of the [Object.observe()](https://web.dev/es7-observe/) API and unifies that with the rest of JavaScript's metaprogramming APIs like Proxy "traps" and the `Reflect` API!

 The Observer API comes as one little API for all things _object observability_.
 (Only `~5.8KiB min|zip`)